 “Her scatting is literally something else, a modernist in her approach” Jazz in Europe

 Internationally renowned jazz vocalist/theatre practitioner whose diverse influences range from modern literature, theatre and art to the culture of her native Sardinia.
 Lauded for her showwomanship and formidable improvisation skills, as a singer Filomena is both highly experimental and technically adept.
-She has toured and collaborated with the UK's top jazz artists, including Orphy Robinson, Rowland Sutherland, Cleveland Watkiss, , Huw Warren, Byron Wallen, Jean Toussaint, Kenny Wheeler, Evan Parker, Guy Barker, and the London Improvisers Orchestra, as well as with fellow Sardinian musicians Paolo Fresu, Gavino Murgia and Antonello Salis.
-Filomena has performed at many jazz festivals around the world, having played in the UK, Germany, Italy, Jordan, Qatar, Morocco, Thailand and Croatia amongst others.
-In 2010 she founded the Filomena Campus Quartet with whom she has released the CD Jester of Jazz and performs regularly at London jazz venues such at the PizzaExpress Jazz Club, Ronnie Scott's, Jazz Live at the Crypt and the Vortex.
-The Quartet has two more projects, 'Theatralia' that will be recorded in 2020 and 'Italy VS England' with renowned Italian writer and performer Stefano Benni.
+She has toured and collaborated with the UK's top jazz artists, including Orphy Robinson, Rowland Sutherland, Cleveland Watkiss, Huw Warren, Byron Wallen, Jean Toussaint, Kenny Wheeler, Evan Parker, Guy Barker, and the London Improvisers Orchestra, as well as with fellow Sardinian musicians Paolo Fresu, Gavino Murgia and Antonello Salis.
+Filomena has performed at many jazz festivals around the world, having played in the UK, Germany, Italy, Jordan, Qatar, Morocco, Thailand, and Croatia amongst others.
+In 2010 she founded the Filomena Campus Quartet with whom she has released the CD Jester of Jazz and performs regularly at London jazz venues such as the PizzaExpress Jazz Club, Ronnie Scott's, Jazz Live at the Crypt and the Vortex.
+The Quartet has two more projects, Queen Mab, that will be recorded in 2020 and Italy VS England with renowned Italian writer and performer Stefano Benni.
 In 2014 Campus recorded the album Scaramouche with guitarist Giorgio Serci, featuring the late Kenny Wheeler.
 2013 saw Filomena launch her annual My Jazz Islands Festival, later renamed Theatralia Jazz Festival, in which she seeks to unite Italian and UK jazz musicians.
 Her acclaimed production of Monk Misterioso.
-A Journey into the Silence of Thelonious Monk, supported by the Arts Council England, has toured UK and was sold out at the EFG London Jazz Festival in November 2017.
+A Journey into the Silence of Thelonious Monk, supported by the Arts Council England, has toured the UK and was sold out at the EFG London Jazz Festival in November 2017.

-Filomena (MA Theatre Directing, First Class BA Hons) is the Artistic Director of Theatralia.
+Filomena is the Artistic Director of Theatralia.

-Founded in London in 2003, Theatralia is an international collective of performers and artists who combine literature, physical theatre, performance art and inventive digital art with live music.
+Founded in London in 2003, Theatralia is an international collective of performers and artists who combine literature, physical theatre, performance art, and inventive digital art with live music.
 Since 2006 Theatralia productions have been sponsored by the Arts Council England.
-Theatralia's most recent productions directed by Filomena include the acclaimed MONK Misterioso: a Journey into the Silence of Thelonious Monk, Credevo Che/I Believed, Italy VS England, U238 and Not in My Name.
+Theatralia's productions directed by Filomena include the acclaimed MONK Misterioso, Credevo Che, Italy VS England, U238, and Not in My Name.

-Since 2003 Filomena has been working as visiting lecturer and freelance director in UK universities such as the Royal Central School of Speech and Drama, East15 Acting School, University of Essex, Kingston University, Bucks New University and UCL.
-In her work as an educator Filomena has taught variously on theatre directing, acting, devising and physical theatre, improvisation techniques, voice and movement, theatre semiotics and contextual studies.
-Additionally, Filomena gives regularly theatre and vocal masterclasses and workshops on jazz singing, acting, directing and vocal improvisation.
+Since 2003 Filomena (MA Theatre Directing, First Class BA Hons) has been working as a visiting lecturer and freelance theatre director in UK universities such as the Royal Central School of Speech and Drama, East15 Acting School, University of Essex, Kingston University, Bucks New University, and UCL.
+In her work as an educator, Filomena has taught variously on theatre directing, acting, devising and physical theatre, improvisation techniques, voice and movement, text analysis, and contextual studies.
+Additionally, Filomena gives regularly theatre and vocal masterclasses and workshops on jazz singing, acting, directing, and vocal improvisation.

-'On stage Campus is like a shaman of music' Ansa
+"On stage Campus is like a shaman of music" Ansa